Page Reviewed / Updated - September 03, 2020

 The care recipient must have a medical condition that requires care, as documented by a physician.

 The TCI program provides up to four weeks of financial wage support during a 12-month period for a caregiver to provide care for a relative.
-Participants can receive up to $852 / week in financial assistance as a replacement for their current employment wages or salary.
+As of July 1st 2020, participants can receive up to $887 / week in financial assistance as a replacement for their current employment wages or salary.